 The purpose of safety symbols is to attract your attention to possible hazardous conditions.
 This manual uses a series of symbols and signal words intended to convey the level of importance of the safety messages.
 The progression of symbols is described below.
 Remember that safety messages by themselves do not eliminate danger and are not a substitute for proper accident prevention measures-this responsibility is ultimately up to the operator!

 Indicates an imminently hazardous situation which, if not avoided, WILL result in death or serious injury.

-AWARNING Indicates a potentially hazardous situation which, if not avoided, COULD result in death or serious injury.
+Indicates a potentially hazardous situation which, if not avoided, AWARNING Indicates a potentially nazardous situation COULD result in death or serious injury.